emdash/udlang/README.md

 ### Other features

-- uDLang has an experimental construct `suppose` which is used for certain edge cases in tree-shaped data.
+uDLang has an experimental construct `suppose` which is used for certain edge cases in tree-shaped data.
 It's not yet clear to me if Koka's effect system can express this construct.

-- Koka uses automatic semicolon insertion similar to EcmaScript, whereas uDLang has no plans to implement this feature, or to otherwise eliminate semicolons from the grammar.
+Koka uses automatic semicolon insertion similar to EcmaScript, whereas uDLang has no plans to implement this feature, or to otherwise eliminate semicolons from the grammar.

-- uDLang supports partial evaluation via the `$` operator, while it's not clear that Koka has any mechanism for partial evaluation.
+DLang supports partial evaluation via the `$` operator, while it's not clear that Koka has any mechanism for partial evaluation.